moodlehq/moodle-plugin-ci/docs/TravisFileExplained.md

  global:
 # This line determines which version branch of Moodle to test against.
   - MOODLE_BRANCH=MOODLE_35_STABLE
-# Optionally, it is possible to specify a different Moodle repo to use:
-# - MOODLE_REPO=git://github.com/username/moodle.git
 # This matrix is used for testing against multiple databases.
 So for
 # each version of PHP being tested, one build will be created for each
 # database listed here.
 EG: for PHP 5.6, one build will be created